 It all started in 1961, when Mario Andreoli, a former railway worker who is now in his nineties, began to build this spectacular 4,000-square-meter piece of art.

-The characters of the nativity scene are made with reclaimed materials: shutters, plastic boxes, iron threads and other recycled materials that Mario has been able to model into human faces, bodies and animals.
+The characters of the nativity scene are made with recycled materials: shutters, plastic boxes, iron threads and other materials that Mario has been able to model into human faces, bodies and animals.

 The power to light up the 17,000 light bulbs is provided by a photovoltaic system activated in 2008.

-Thousands of visitors come to Manarola to see its beautiful nativity scene every year
+Every year, thousands of visitors arrive in Manarola to see its beautiful nativity scene.

 (photos: Cinque Terre National Park website)